Gene Öhman-Leone, KPA CTP

 Gene’s love of animals continued as he ventured out on his own.
 He raised and trained his first horse Spirit from a foal.
 Gene encountered many challenges with Spirit.
 Spirit’s mother was blind and not able to provide the important early mare/foal interactions and equine socialization Spirit needed.
 Gene tried many methods to help Spirit understand the world, but found (and still finds) positive reinforcement clicker training as the most effective approach.

-Gene brings other talents (besides training) to Mountain Hooves & Paws.
+Gene brings other talents (besides training) to Animal Connection Training & Consulting.
 He’s a professional hoof trimmer – always learning more from the work and philosophies of Pete Ramey.
 In 2015, he and Kinna were honored to host Pete Ramey for an intense day of hoof education at their farm in Vermont.

 Gene has studied natural horse nutrition with veterinarian Eleanor Kellon.
 He’s also focused on equine bodywork to help horses release tension.
 He’s especially interested in using his skills to help rescue horses release tension from their previous lives.
 Gene completed the equine bodywork Masterson Method Weekend Seminar with instructor Lorre Mueller in June 2015.
 Gene graduated from Youngstown State University in Ohio with a BA in combined sciences.